 College Wellbeing Service

-The College Wellbeing Service is available to all part-time and full-time students at Heart of Worcestershire College and provides access for any student experiencing difficulties or concerns relating to general health, well-being and mental health issues.
+The College Wellbeing Service is available to all students at Heart of Worcestershire College and provides access for any student experiencing difficulties or concerns including health, emotional well-being, mental health, accommodation and sexual health and relationships.
 Students can also access information on local services, advice and support groups as well as receive one to one wellbeing support.

-We have a duty of care to safeguard all our learners and our aim is to empower and equip all learners with the skills needed to keep themselves safe and to achieve and reach their full potential.
-This includes education, advice and guidance on topics such as how to manage issues around bullying, staying safe on line, healthy relationshipsand how to recognise potential harm or threat to yourself or others.
-In addition, the PREVENT Strategy ensures that safeguards are in place to identify and protect our learners from being drawn into illegal activities associated with extremism, radicalisation and terrorism and to ensure that college is a safe and supportive learning environment.
+We have a duty of care to safeguard all our learners, and our aim is to empower and equip all learners with the skills needed to keep themselves safe and to achieve and reach their full potential.
+This includes education, advice and guidance on topics such as how to manage issues around bullying, staying safe online, healthy relationships and how to recognise potential harm or threat to yourself or others.
+In addition, the PREVENT Strategy ensures that safeguards are in place to identify and protect our learners from being drawn into illegal activities associated with extremism, radicalisation and terrorism.
+This ensures to that college is a safe and supportive learning environment.

 Further to the above information, here at HoW College we are very proud of our safeguarding practice.
 Which is why we have included a further document to reassure you of how we safeguard our students and what to expect from us.

 Your wellbeing is very important to us, which is why our Wellbeing Team have dedicated email addresses.
-We know that this may be an uncertain and anxious time for many of you and if you feel anxious or worried at any time, please talk to a member of staff or contact the team via the emails below.
+We know that this may be an uncertain and anxious time for many of you and if you feel anxious or worried at any time, please talk to a member of staff who can make a referral, you can refer yourself on the student portal or contact the team via the emails below.

 Mental Health Support